 The Axe bat approach strikes me as more interesting and innovative than simply making walls thinner with a better material.
-My son loves Axe bats and I’ve written two reviews about his experiences.
+My son loves Axe bats and I’ve written three reviews about his experiences: big barrel MB50, Origin 2016 drop 12, and a pair of Axe Bats from 2017.
 There is some science behind this bat, and a recent empirical test supports claims by the producer of this bat, Baden Sports.

 Bats for Power Hitters vs. Bats for Contact Hitters: A False Dichotomy

 Of all the confusing marketing materials for bats, the one which confounds me the most is the discussion regarding “balanced” bats and “end loaded” bats.
 Adult wood bats are all end loaded because the barrels are solid.
 Nonwood bats can be made in the end loaded style, or have weight shifted towards the handle for lower MOI, the so-called “balanced” feel.

 There are two ideas that I see over and over that are more misleading then they are helpful: